 Have you had 1 or more miscarriage?

 WHY: both egg AND sperm should be properly supported.
 There are many possible causes of miscarriages, and they should all be investigated by your medical/naturopathic team, but this is one of them.
-We often don’t think of sperm in this equation, but it should be considered.
+If the most common cause of miscarriage is genetic abnormality, our philosophy is that by making sure our starting ingredients (egg and sperm) are as healthy as possible, the more likely we are to have a genetically normal pregnancy.

 Do you know what oxidative stress is?